valdyy/SAP-ABAP/README.md

-# SAP-ABAP
+# SAP-ABAP Portfolio (MINISAP, Learning purpose only)
 Advance Business Application Programming Projects
 This repository is created to showcase my experience and knowledge in SAP ABAP development.
 It serves as a technical portfolio to demonstrate my ability to build and maintain custom programs, reports, enhancements, and integration using standard SAP tools and methodologies.

-# SAP ABAP Portfolio
-This repository contains a collection of SAP ABAP developments that I have worked on, including reports, SmartForms.

 ## Contents
 - 📄 Custom Reports with ALV and Selection Screen
 - 🧾 SmartForms and SAPScript layouts

 Each project includes a short explanation and code snippet or documentation.

 # Functional Specification